A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Joe Johnston had survived the Battle of Seven Pines and it made absolutely no difference to the "Lost Cause"?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Politicians thread.
+Alternate Historian and 1 other(s) like this article.

 In 1862,in Henrico County at night fall on this fateful day a bullet harmlessly clipped the shoulder of General Joseph E. Johnston as he set the Army of Northern Virginia to the hopeless task of defending the Confederate Capital of Richmond.